 Ok so, in general, the better diving sites are a bit further south.
 But many companies don’t want to take you there because to be blunt, they don’t really care about your experience that much.
 They prefer to just make things easy for themselves, save fuel and time and take you to sites close to them.
 Often these companies are the cheaper ones that don’t pay their employees very well.

 Some companies will go south, but they will charge you extra if you want to go further than Palancar.
 The better companies have a diver’s choice policy and will ask you where you want to go when you get on the boat.
-To get the most out of your trip it’s a good idea to do a little research this book is great!
+To get the most out of your trip it’s a good idea to do a little research!

 Just check online exactly what is included on your trip.
 You will need to pay extra for rental gear which is pretty standard.
 But you may also get charged extra for the national park entrance and if you want to visit the most southern dive sites.
 So it is wise to just double check before booking.